ccremer/kubernetes-zfs-provisioner/README.md

 ### Provisioner

 By **default the container image should work out of the box** when installed in the cluster.
-The only thing to configure is SSH.
+The only thing to configure is SSH, the [Helm Chart][helm chart] should help you with that.

 The provisioner can be configured via the following environment variables: